simran911/simran911/README.md

 - 👋 Hi, I’m @simran911
-- 👀 I’m interested in DATA SCIENCE and backend development
+- 👀 I’m interested in DATA SCIENCE and Artificial Intelligence
-- 🌱 I’m currently learning  Artificial intelligence
+- 🌱 I’m currently working as an AI Engineer Intern

 <!---